christopherromo/chit-chatty/README.md

    - `services.py` (new file to handle open AI logic)
    - generate_translation_questions function (prompts open AI to generate ten questions based on a number of incoming parameters such as difficulty, source language, etc.)
    - translate_sentence function (prompts open AI to translate the incoming phrase to the base language)
-   - open AI organization (invited all teammates to join the organization so they can all have API keys and added $15 worth of credits so that we can all test the AI)
+   - OpenAI organization (invited all teammates to join the organization so they can all have API keys and added $15 worth of credits so that we can all test the AI)

 **UPDATED**
    - `quiz_recap.html` to include a home button (button takes you to index for better flow)